If you have a serious matter please ask to speak to a senior solicitor/partner

 JD Spicer Zeb is also Lexcel accredited by the Law Society, meaning we meet the highest levels of good management and customer care set by the Law Society of England and Wales.

-We are able to offer our criminal defence services in more than 60 languages thanks to the broad range of languages spoken by our criminal defence lawyers, as well the various approved external interpreters we work with.
-Please take a look at our list of languages spoken to find out more
+We are able to offer our criminal defence services in many languages thanks to the broad range of languages spoken by our criminal defence lawyers, as well as the various approved external interpreters we work with.
+Please take a look at our list of languages spoken to find out more.

-Common assault often involves the unlawful touching of another person i.e. where you make physical contact without their consent.
-This can include things such as punching, shoving and spitting and there does not need to be proof of any physical injury sustained by the alleged victim.
+This can include things such as punching, shoving and spitting, waving a weapon and there does not need to be proof of any physical injury sustained by the alleged victim.

-Whether or not an offence of common assault has occurred can therefore depend on the precise factual circumstances.
-Any prosecution and defence is likely to rely heavily on establishing these details.
+Whether or not an offence of common assault or battery has occurred can therefore depend on the precise factual circumstances.
+Any prosecution and defence are likely to rely heavily on establishing these details.
 You can commit a simple assault without making contact.
 If you make any contact in any way, then it is classed as ‘beating’.

 Disputing the facts or level of injury involved in an assault